-  The scalability claims are also critiqued as Cardano is currently able to deliver around 257 transactions per second while there are already cryptocurrencies like Ripple’s XRP that offer 1,000 tps.
+The scalability claims are also critiqued as Cardano is currently able to deliver around 500 transactions per second with the latest updates made for the simple transaction and 7 to 10 for the smart contract transaction, while there are already cryptocurrencies like Ripple’s XRP that offer 1,500 tps.

 - Cardano is the blockchain platform initiated by Charles Hoskinson and Jeremy Wood under The Cardano Foundation, IOHK, and Emurgo.
 ADA is the native cryptocurrency of the Cardano blockchain.

 - Cardano employs a proof-of-stake algorithm called Ouroboros and is incentivized through ADA.
 Although it’s far from its final form, the project seeks to bring innovation into scalability, interoperability, and sustainability.

 - Cardano’s roadmap comprises 5 eras, namely Byron, Shelley, Goguen, Basho, and Voltaire.
 Currently, the project is in the Goguen era and is soon going to cross into the Basho era.